quidworks/quid-wordpress/quid-payments/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.7 =
+Version 1.1.7 has been verified to work with WordPress 5.2.4

 = 1.1.5 =
 Version 1.1.5 adds the floating tip button feature and a display option for previously purchased content